AL-DN/SinoSilence/README.md

 This value must dynamically change based on the resolution the use wishes to compute.
 We should investigate the balance of increase resolution on the cancellation effectivness and the runtime of the alg.
 At first thought this should be run in parrallel so it would only be a concern of how many threads are left to use.

-Dividing the diagnol the crosses the room into a value < number of rays will push the edge rays closer to the corner of the room which would be best for representing the largest amount of the wavefront.
+If the spacing for n rays generated by dividing the diagnol that crosses the room into a value < n it will push the edge rays closer to the corner of the room which would be best for representing the largest amount of the wavefront.
 However keeping the resolution low will also loose the detail of loudness in between the edge rays.

 How can we increase the information between the edge rays without computing them to avoid computation costs?